XueFuzhao/XueFuzhao.github.io/_pages/about.md

 I also worked as a student researcher at [Google Brain](https://research.google/teams/brain/), with [Yi Tay](https://vanzytay.github.io/) and [Mostafa Dehghani](https://mostafadehghani.com/).
 Please check my [CV](/cv.pdf) for further information.

-I'm currently looking for the internship and visiting scholar oppoturnities.
-Please feel free to drop me email if you have any opening.

 Research
 ======
 My current research mainly focus on Machine Learning, Natural Language Processing, and High Performance Computing.
-One recent interest is designing algorithm and system to train large and efficient language models.
-In addition, I'm highly interested in many other related areas like Knowledge Graph, Computer Vision and Speech.
-I am always happy to chat with others about interesting research ideas, and looking for academic collaborations.
+One recent interest is designing algorithm and system to train efficient large language model and other foundation models (e.g. vision, embodied agent).
+I am always happy to chat about interesting research ideas, and looking for academic collaborations.
 Please drop me an email if you are interested in collaborating with me.

-Specifically I am interested in the following research topics:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**ML: Adaptive Computation, Conditional Computation and Foundation Model.**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**NLP: Language Modeling and Relation Extraction.**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**HPC: Large-scale Deep Learning System.**

 Awards